-1) For optimum flavor, you must buy whole beans and grind them directly before brewing.
+1) Buy whole beans and grind them directly before brewing.

 Coffee loses its best flavor and aromas within 15 minutes of grinding.
 Yes, that quickly!
 It’s certainly tempting to buy pre-ground coffee at the store, but the difference between pre-ground and freshly ground is astonishing.
 Do yourself a favor and get a grinder.

-2) For optimum flavor, your coffee beans need to have a ROAST date (not a BEST BY date) within 15 days.
+2) Buy coffee beans with a ROAST date (not a BEST BY date) within 15 days.

 Go to the supermarket and look for a bag of whole bean coffee (that in itself is hard to do at some stores!).
 Look for a date on the bag.
 Most mass-market coffees will have a “best by” date of several months to a year out.
 These are lies.
 Coffee is food, and the clock starts ticking the moment it is roasted.
 I’ve seen roasters printed a “best by” date anywhere from two months to a year after the day it was roasted.
 Recently I spotted coffee that had a “best by” date of January 11, 2015 (this was in April 2015).
 This means that bag of coffee could have been up to 15 months old!!!

-For most coffees, you’ll get the best flavor within the first two weeks after it’s been roasted, with a drop off in flavor in the third week.
+For most coffees, you’ll get the best flavor within the first month after it’s been roasted, with a drop off in flavor once the coffee is more than a couple months old.
 This still applies whether you keep the coffee in the original bag, move it into an airtight container, etc. NEVER keep coffee in the refrigerator.
 Freezing coffee is a controversial topic which I discuss more in depth here.